ndaniele/ndaniele.github.io/_posts/2016-06-21-how_the_web_works_or_the_telegraph_2_0.markdown

 ![](http://i.imgur.com/0SiVyXl.png)

--	This stage in the process is similar to calling the operator -
+-	This stage in the process is similar to calling the operator

 YOU: “I need the number for Jon Smith in Des Moines, IW

-OLD TIMEY OPERATOR “one moment please
+OLD TIMEY OPERATOR: “one moment please
 …that number is (555-555-5555)

 YOU: “thank you”

-- for your computer -
+- Your computer calling the server

 YOUR COMPUTER: "I need the IP address for www.jonsmith.com"